401 S. Powerline Rd., Deerfield Beach, FL 33442

 South Florida is home to more than 300 species of birds and more than a hundred species of butterflies, making this sanctuary, named for a former director of Broward County Parks and Recreation Division, a welcome refuge.
 The sanctuary is home to a variety of shrubs, trees, and other plants that play a role in the life cycles of both butterflies and birds.
 Interpretive signage provides information on the species and the plants they favor, as well as tips on how to grow your own butterfly garden.
 Volunteers are always welcome to help maintain the sanctuary's plants and birdhouses.
 For more information, call the park at 954-357-5100.

 With roughly 7.1 miles of trail, the Quiet Waters Park Mountain Bike Trail offer bicycle enthusiast a challenging experience.
 Trails are available for the novice, intermediate, and the expert/pro rider.
 The trails have been fully renovated under the direction of the International Mountain Bicycling Association, whose local volunteers removed debris, reshaped the land, installed new plants, and constructed new sections of trail.
 Open 8 a.m. to 7 p.m. during daylight savings time, when the hours will go to 8 a.m. to 5:30 p.m. during standard time.

 Use of trails requires an annual membership or daily fee.
 Visit the Mountain Bike Trail Fees page for more information.
 The annual membership fee is $25 plus tax; the daily fee is $5 plus tax.
 Annual membership passes purchased on or after July 1 will sell at a prorated cost of $12.50 plus tax.
 The annual membership pass expires on December 31 of the year that it was purchased.

-See first-hand what it is like to ride the various mountain bike trails at Quiet Waters Park below by clicking on the Trail name:
+See firsthand what it is like to ride the various mountain bike trails at Quiet Waters Park below by following the links below: